Chicago Fire FC: Missing the playoffs (2013–2015)

 The club began 2015 with renewed hope, bringing three new Designated Player signings in David Accam, Shaun Maloney and Kennedy Igboananike to bolster an anemic attack.
-The club also signed products Michael Stephens and Eric Gehrig as well as Trinindad & Tobago international Joevin Jones.
+The club also signed products Michael Stephens and Eric Gehrig as well as Trinindad and Tobago international Joevin Jones.
 With so many new pieces needing to adjust, 2015 marked the first time in club history the side began the season with an 0–3–0 record, but they showed signs of recovery by winning their next three matches.
-Unfortunately, April was the last time the club would be anywhere near equal on wins and losses, but the side did still advance to another Lamar Hunt U.S. Open Cup semifinal.
+April was the last time the club would be anywhere near equal on wins and losses, but the side did still advance to another Lamar Hunt U.S. Open Cup semifinal.
 Playing in front of a sparse crowd at the Philadelphia Union's PPL Park, the Fire fell 1–0 at the same hurdle for the third straight season.
 Less than two weeks later, Maloney, who was the club's center piece offseason signing, was transferred back to England with Hull City citing personal reasons.

 Despite no hope for a Cup final, widespread fan protests and dim likelihood of a playoff berth, the club didn't part ways with Frank Yallop until September 20, 2015, one day after another listless 1–0 home defeat to Orlando City SC.
 Along with Yallop's departure, the club announced it had named long-time MLS executive Nelson Rodríguez as the club's new general manager, with his first job being to commence a search for a new head coach.
 Technical director Brian Bliss was given the interim head coaching job, with former player and current club vice president Logan Pause assisting for the remaining five matches.
 The club has finished the 2015 season with an overall record of 8 wins, 20 losses and 6 ties.
 For the first time in the club's history Fire finished the season with zero road wins (0–12–5).
 Twenty losses in a season became the highest in the club's history.